 - To visit the U.S. for medical treatment

-- To enrol in a short study course
+- To enroll in a short study course

 B2 Tourist Visa Application Process

-The most fundamental steps in the B2 Tourist Visa application process are as follows:
+The most fundamental steps of the B2 Tourist Visa application process are as follows:

 - Submit Form DS-160